notmuch/notmuch/doc/notmuch-emacs.rst

    single: notmuch-hello
    single: notmuch

-``notmuch-hello`` is the main entry point for notmuch.
+``notmuch-hello`` is the main entry point for Notmuch.
 You can start it with ``M-x notmuch`` or ``M-x notmuch-hello``.
 The startup screen looks something like the following.
 There are some hints at the bottom of the screen.
 There are three main parts to the notmuch-hello screen,